Digital Marketing

 Opportunity to learn & evolve.
 You have the chance to understand how to make your products and services better by engaging with customers on social media and listening to their discussions, inquiries, and feedback.

 Pushes users down the funnel.
-Inbound marketing isn’t only about obtaining new happy consumers but also about keeping them satisfied (Retention), so much so that they’d happily promote your business on their own (Referral).
+Inbound marketing isn’t only about obtaining new happy consumers.
+It’s about keeping them satisfied (Retention), so much so that they’d happily promote your business on their own (Referral).

 7 Inbound Marketing Strategies